oroinc/documentation/commerce/frontstore_guide/rfq/index.rst

 From the Shopping List
 ~~~~~~~~~~~~~~~~~~~~~~

-1. In the top right corner, click on the |IcShoppingLists| N Shipping Lists button to open a dropdown with all available shopping lists.
+1. In the top right corner, click on the |IcShoppingLists| N Shipping Lists button to open a drop-down list with all available shopping lists.

    .. image:: /frontstore_guide/img/shopping_lists/ShoppingLists.png